Contents

 On Monday I thought about taking a taxi to the so-called Flamenco Island, where the immigration service and the port captain are located, to formalize the departure.
 But then I decided to take a risk and go there on a boat.
 The thing is that the so-called Balboa Yacht Club, where I moored for two days after passing through the Panama Canal, stopped selling diesel fuel and water.
 But they still charge $26 per day for a buoy.
 On Flamenco Island, which is actually a peninsula, since it is connected to Panama by an isthmus, there are a couple of marinas where you can buy diesel and water.
 I thought I would fill up and quickly run to check out.

 However, I was cruelly let down.
 When I was already entering the Flamenco Marina, I contacted them on the VHF 10, because I could not find on their website or on the Google map where their gas station was.
 They turned me away and told me to come at 2 pm, because, they say, it was low tide.
 They should have at least said a word about low tide on their website!
 It was only 10 am.
 They also did not allow me to moor at any free slip.
-They said, like, drop an anchor behind the breakwater outside of the marina and come to the marina in a dinghy.
+They said, like, drop an anchor behind the breakwater outside the marina and come to the marina in a dinghy.
 Oh no!
 I had already everything prepared for the ocean crossing.
 I had no plans to lower the dinghy again, etc.

 Nothing to do, I go back to the Balboa Yacht Club to my buoy, angry with myself for not following the original plan.
 Against the wind and current for a distance of just over 3 miles it takes almost an hour.